 The more a food is handled and processed, the more likely it is to pick up harmful microorganisms that can cause food poisoning.
 Pre-washed or pre-cut fruits and vegetables can harbour Listeria, a food-borne bacteria that can make some people very sick, and can have devastating consequences for expecting mothers — including miscarriage, stillbirth, uterine infection and preterm delivery.

 According to the CDC, pregnant women are 20 times more likely to become infected with Listeria than non-pregnant healthy adults.
 For her sake (and for the sake of all your customers), wash that pre-washed produce again, or don’t use it.

 There is no substitute for skilled and knowledgeable Food Handlers when it comes to protecting the public from food safety risks like food poisoning.
 To ensure food safety in your food business, you must train your staff in safe food handling practices.
 The easiest way to do so is through a food handlers course online, and through ongoing education and training resources (e.g. posters, guides, fact sheets, checklists).

 You should also nominate a Food Safety Supervisor to take responsibility for the health risks in your business — in NSW, VIC, QLD and ACT, you are required to do so by law.
 It’s easy: simply nominate your Food Safety Supervisor and enrol them in a Food Safety Supervisor online course.
 With an online course, your nominated employee won’t have to travel to a classroom or take time off work.

-The Australian Institute of Food Safety’s nationally recognised Food Safety Supervisor online course is 100% online and includes the online proctored exam and two years of AIFS Membership, which gives all AIFS students access to additional learning tools and training resources.
+The Australian Institute of Food Safety’s nationally recognised Food Safety Supervisor online course is 100% online.
 Learn more about the AIFS Food Safety Supervisor online course.